 Whilst our list of charity clients grew to include the National Trust, Marie Curie and Macmillan Cancer Support, we forged new working relationships to support local charities that included the Webber Street Mission and The Fostering Network.
 In 2014 we were proud to start our first film project for Tusk Trust which sees us filming across African countries each year to tell the inspirational stories of award-winning conservation projects.

 Our studio premesis Webber Street, Waterloo

 When the studio building at Waterloo was earmarked for residential development we had to find a new home.
 We moved a mile up the road to Kennington and into a vacant studio that was once used for Richard and Judy and The Paul O’Grady Show.
-We installed two new studios and a number of edit suites, and this media complex is still our home.
+We installed two new studios and a number of edit suites.

 373 Kennington Road, Kennington